 - Improves a soils structure.

 For a more complete discussion on Calcium visit my blog post Calcium It’s Role in Soil and Plant Health.

 Magnesium is essential for photosynthesis and the movement of sugars within a plant.
 Magnesium also helps to activate many plant enzymes needed for growth.

 Promotes root growth and seed production, and helps to maintain a dark green colour; it helps with vigorous plant growth and resistance to cold; and it is also used to acidify soil.
 Sulfur is slowly released from organic matter by microbial activity.

-Boron (B), Copper (Cu), Chloride (CI), Iron (Fe), Manganese (Mn), Molybdenum (Mo), Zinc (Zn)
+The remaining 8 soil nutrients are classified MICRONUTRIENTS.
+They include: Boron (B), Copper (Cu), Chloride (CI), Iron (Fe), Manganese (Mn), Molybdenum (Mo), Zinc (Zn), Nickle (Ni)

 Even though these nutrients are used in very small amounts they are non-the-less all essential for plant growth.

 Boron (B) plays a role in cellular activities, root growth, seed formation and the movement of sugars within the plant.
 Boron is also “essential for pollen germination and growth of the pollen tube” (R. Uchida 2000).